The Jazz Butcher

-The Jazz Butcher was the alias of British singer/songwriter Pat Fish (Patrick Huntrods).
-It also served as the name of the band, though adjuncts were frequently used to distinguish between Fish’s persona and band itself (The Jazz Butcher Conspiracy or JBC, The Jazz Butcher Group, The Jazz Butcher and his Sikkorskis from Hell, The Jazz Butcher Quartet and The Jazz Butcher Quintet.)
+The Jazz Butcher was the alias of British singer/songwriter Pat Fish (20 December 1957 – 5 October 2021).
+It also served as the name of the band, though adjuncts were frequently used to distinguish between Fish's persona and band itself (The Jazz Butcher Conspiracy or JBC, the Jazz Butcher Group, the Jazz Butcher and his Sikkorskis from Hell, the Jazz Butcher Quartet and the Jazz Butcher Quintet.)

-The line-up of the band changed frequently throughout its history, with Pat Fish being the only constant.
-Notable members included band co-founder Max Eider (Peter Millson), David J.(Haskins), Owen P. Jones, Rolo McGinty, Alice Thompson, Paul Mulreany, Alex Green, Richard Formby, Kizzy O’Callaghan, Curtis E. Johnson and Peter Crouch.
+The line-up of the band changed frequently, with Pat Fish being the only constant.
+Notable members included band co-founder Max Eider (Peter Millson), David J. (Haskins), Owen P. Jones, Rolo McGinty, Alice Thompson, Paul Mulreany, Alex Green, Richard Formby, Kizzy O'Callaghan, Curtis E. Johnson and Peter Crouch.

 History

 Formation

-The band was formed in Oxford in 1982 by Pat Fish and Max Eider.
-Having met at university, Fish and Eider had previously been in bands the Institution, along with Rolo McGinty (later of The Woodentops), and The Sonic Tonix (Later The Tonix) with John Silver.
+The band were formed in Oxford in 1982 by Pat Fish and Max Eider.
+Having met at university, Fish and Eider had previously been in bands the Institution, along with Rolo McGinty (later of The Woodentops), and The Sonic Tonix (later The Tonix) with John Silver.